Climate Change

 Indicator Calculation Method

-Greenhouse Gas Emissions GHG emissions = Σ[fuel use, purchased electricity, purchased steam × CO2 emissions coefficient] + greenhouse gas emissions from non-energy consumption sources
+Greenhouse Gas Emissions GHG emissions = Σ[fuel use, purchased electricity, purchased steam × CO2 emissions coefficient] + greenhouse gas emissions not arising from energy consumption

-Greenhouse gas emissions from non-energy consumption sources = CO2 emissions not arising from energy consumption* + Σ[emissions of non-CO2 greenhouse gases × global warming potential]
+Greenhouse gas emissions not arising from energy consumption = CO2 emissions not arising from energy consumption* + Σ[emissions of non-CO2 greenhouse gases × global warming potential]

 *Includes CO2 emissions from burning of non-fuel gases based on local laws related to countermeasures on global warming, both inside Japan and overseas